 From a Burgundy shaped bottle, closed with natural cork.
 The label is simple, elegant and descriptive.
 In the glass, the wine is a pale hay colour.
 The aromas and palate, which segue on into the other, are typical of a fine unwooded Chardonnay, windfall citrus, roasted nuts and a terroir telling minerality.
 Delicious and eminently drinkable now, though will reward you later after a couple of years of cool cellaring.

 The De Wetshof Bon Vallon 2020 is a fine sipping wine, late afternoon watching the sun go down.
 It is perfect with food.
 It has a succulence and a seriousness which can accompany a roast pork belly, a gently spiced Kerala Chicken Curry, or these lovely grilled mushroom skewers with the Pesto Princess Basil & Lemon Pesto.

-Read more about De Wetshof Wine Estate and its wine offerings – CLICK HERE
+Read more about De Wetshof Wine Estate and its superb wines – CLICK HERE